Divyadharshana5/Manvasaam/README.md

 - **Sample Data**: Pre-populated hubs, inventory, and user data
 - **Full Functionality**: All features work with simulated backend
 - **Clear Indicators**: Demo mode warnings throughout the interface
+- **EmailJS Fallback**: Password reset works in demo mode when EmailJS is not configured
+- **Error Recovery**: Automatic fallback to demo responses for email service errors

 ## 📱 Mobile Experience